 [A great paper on the history of scoring,how it came about at UC Davis and how it was NEVER meant to be used in the way it currently is can be found here.]

 All of this is a premise to introducing my rating system.
+The system will be in place for wines that I write formal notes on and that I can spend some time with.
+If I am at a larger tasting or an RCC where I really can’t give a wine my complete attention and taste over the course of a few hours if needed, I might right a short note, but you won’t get a formal rating.
 I intend to write a few short paragraphs for each tasting note.
 The paragraphs will describe the setting that I tasted the wine in and if I decanted it, the makeup of the wine and it’s vintage history if I know it and a short description of how the wine tasted to me including general descriptors and a few words about body, acid and tannin. after which I will present “Bottom Line” summary that looks something like this:

 - Price: How much I paid for the wine in question or how much it normally sells for if I didn’t buy the bottle in question